FlexConfirmMail/Thunderbird/README.md

 2. Install the built XPI.
 3. Open the browser console or the developer tool for the Thunderbird itself.
 4. Run `openDialog('chrome://confirm-mail/content/unittest/testRunner.html', '_blank', 'chrome,all')`.

+## How to do manual test?

+1. Open `sample.eml` with Thunderbird.
+2. Hit Ctrl-E to edit the mail as a new message.
+3. Try to send it.